asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 #### Elasticity: Throughput and IOPS

 {% include timecode.html time="23:52" %}
-So the next challenge in elasticity is throughput and IOPS per disk.
+The next challenge in elasticity is throughput and IOPS per disk.
-So you basically want your disk to be able to scale to a lot of throughput because size is kind of not a problem.
+You want your disk to be able to scale to a lot of throughput because size is kind of not a problem.
 You can have as almost as big as you want or a system allows.
 And for that they moved things, they moved all their IO processing to user space.

-So they started, if you remember from version one, just a regular TCP/AP stack and they moved to their more specialized networking called Luna and Solar.
+They started, if you remember from version one, just a regular TCP/AP stack and they moved to their more specialized networking called Luna and Solar.
 Solar is the latest generation as far as I understand.